deivse/ambilink/README.md

 # Ambilink
-Ambilink is a enables the use of Blender animations for controlling the direction of ambisonic panning in a DAW.
+Ambilink enables the use of Blender for controlling the direction of ambisonic panning in a DAW.
 It consists of two plugins connected via IPC (using the [nng](https://github.com/nanomsg/nng) library):
 - **VST3 Plugin** - performs ambisonic panning up to fifth order (ACN channel ordering, N3D/SN3D normalisation).
 An object from the Blender scene can be picked in the GUI, the panning direction during real-time playback is then given by the current position of the object relative to the active camera.
 When rendering audio to a file, the plugin's output is synchronised to the animation in Blender.
 - **Blender add-on** - provides data about the Blender scene to VST instances via IPC.
 In real-time mode continuously publishes updated camera space coordinates of objects with at least one subscribed VST instance, in offline rendering mode sends coordinates for each frame in the animation .

+This allows to tie any instance of the VST3 ambisonic panner to any Blender object, the position of which can be controlled by any means available in Blender - keyframe animation, drivers, scripts, etc.

 ## VST Plugin

 ### Building

+> **Warning**
+> The build system doesn't currently work on Windows and macOS (see next section).

 The VST is developed using C++20 and the [JUCE framework](https://github.com/juce-framework/JUCE).
 Some functions from [SAF](https://github.com/leomccormack/Spatial_Audio_Framework) and [GLM](https://github.com/g-truc/glm) are used.
 The build system uses CMake and Projucer-generated Makefiles.
 (Projucer is a utility included with JUCE.)